artsy/artsy.github.io/_posts/2016-10-08-eidolon-deploy-process.markdown

 raise "You must specify a HOCKEY_API_TOKEN environment variable to deploy." if hockey_api_token.nil?
 ```

-We also want to verify that we have valid API keys for analytics, the Artsy API, and a few other services yhe app uses.
+We also want to verify that we have valid API keys for analytics, the Artsy API, and a few other services the app uses.
 This validation only makes sure the keys have been set to non-empty values.
 And we don't want to accidentally deploy uncommited changes, so we check the git status first.

 ```rb
 verify_pod_keys